 The signal for starting on the first day will be fired from the Starting Point outside the Dartmouth Yacht Club.
 A five minute warning will be fired.
 At the start, a boat flying a Blue and White chequered flag will lead the boats out of the harbour.
 Boats must not overtake this vessel until the flag is Lowered/ to do so will mean disqualification for that day, for exceeding harbour speed limits.
 The Commodore's decision will be final.

-Any infringement of the Local Rules shall disqualify the competitor so offending and will be dealt with by the Committee.
+Any infringement of the Local Rules will be dealt with by the Committee shall disqualify the competitor so offending.

 The power of the Committee is paramount in respect of all matters relating to this competition, and the Committee can delegate the same to the Commodore appointed by them.
 The Committee reserves the right to reject any entry, in which case all fees will be refunded.
 Any matter arising during the Festival not provided for in these Rules shall be dealt with by the Committee, whose decision will be final.

-One fish 1 prize, except for the Sunday Team event and individual Day prize.
+One fish 1 prize, except for individual Day prizes.
 No Competitor shall be eligible to take more than one prize in each class with one fish.

 No Competitor shall be entitled to hold more than one trophy, except a special, with one species of fish.